ScottXTra/clj-ocr/README.md

 Codes can be looked up [here](https://iso639-3.sil.org/code_tables/639/data) not every language code will work.
 It pulls from [here](https://github.com/tesseract-ocr/tessdata).

-To run OCR on an image, simply call:
+To run OCR on an image, in clj-ocr.core simply call:
 ```clojure
 (do-ocr
     (ImageIO/read (clojure.java.io/file "<filename>"))